 Being disabled, Gini is able to easily identify the restrictions, barriers and needs of participants from all physical, emotional, cognitive and sensory differences.

 She has ensured that through careful planning, the participants will be able to interact and connect with their natural surroundings, gain appreciation of the native wildlife as well as learning about historical and geographical interests in the landscape.

 She encourages use of mobility aids to be able to enjoy the countryside independently.

 Miranda is our Arts and creative media facilitator.
 She will introduce new angles of exploring the world through photography and other audio and visual elements.

 She brings inclusive and supportive tuition to participants.

 Artistic learning experiences can improve people’s receptiveness and ability to enjoy and connect with the natural environment.
 Miranda provides support to people with disabilities to experience nature in the wild while championing accessibility and inclusion through providing high-quality arts-based activities.
 Some examples using photography will be creating images using pinhole cameras, Solargraphs and Sunprints.

 The activities are designed to be accessible, sustainable, and adaptable depending on individual needs, abilities, and motivation, as well as on environmental conditions such as the weather.

-She also assists those with Sight Impairments to view the surrounding landscape within their own imagination, as she gives detailed audio description of the world which those blessed with sight can see.
-Emily is a calming influence and will naturally assist anyone struggling physically, mentally or emotionally along the route.
+She also assists those with Sight Impairments to view the surrounding landscape within their own imagination, as she gives detailed audio description of the world which those blessed with sight can see. is a calming influence and will naturally assist anyone struggling physically, mentally or emotionally along the route.

 We understand unforeseen circumstances can affect attendance.